jessicaschilling/ipfs-ia-scratchpad/docs/press.md

 Feel free to reprint the information in this section in its entirety without explicit approval.

 ### Long description
 IPFS (the InterPlanetary File System) is a peer-to-peer hypermedia protocol for content addressing.
-An alternative to the HTTP protocol, IPFS builds on the principles of peer-to-peer networking and content-based addressing to create a decentralized and distributed information storage and delivery network.
-With IPFS, users ask for a file and the system finds and delivers the closest copy.
-In addition to more efficient content distribution, IPFS offers improved security, greater content integrity, and resistance to third-party tampering. **(541 characters/82 words)**
+An alternative to the HTTP protocol, IPFS builds on the principles of peer-to-peer networking and content-based addressing to create a decentralized, distributed, and trustless data storage and delivery network.
+With IPFS, users ask for a file and the system finds and delivers the closest copy without the need to trust a centralized delivery source.
+In addition to more efficient content distribution, IPFS offers improved security, content integrity, and resistance to third-party tampering. **(621 characters/95 words)**

 ### Short description
 IPFS (the InterPlanetary File System) is a peer-to-peer network and protocol designed to make the web faster, safer, and more user-centered.
 IPFS upgrades the web to work peer to peer, addressing data by _what_ it is instead of _where_ it’s located on the network, or _who_ is hosting it. **(282 characters/52 words)**

 ### IPFS and Filecoin

-For details on understanding the relationship between IPFS and Filecoin, please visit <a href="https://docs.filecoin.io/about-filecoin/ipfs-and-filecoin">this explainer</a>.
+For details on understanding the relationship between IPFS and Filecoin, please see <a href="https://docs.filecoin.io/about-filecoin/ipfs-and-filecoin">this guide in Filecoin documentation</a>.

 ## The IPFS ecosystem

 IPFS is made up of a large number of individuals and teams contributing to the project at a variety of levels, for a variety of individual, non-profit, and corporate projects.

 ### Core team
-The core team of IPFS developers, project managers, UX, communications, etc, is a full-time team under the direction of <a href="https://protocol.ai" target="_blank">Protocol Labs</a>.
+The IPFS project is made up of a series of working groups, populated by many full-time and part-time contributors to core project needs.
 Learn about current team structure and roles <a href="https://github.com/ipfs/team-mgmt/blob/master/TEAMS_ROLES_STRUCTURES.md" target="_blank">here</a>, or read the <a href="https://docs.ipfs.io/project/history/" target="_blank">history of the IPFS project</a>.

 ### Open-source community